 More generally, following the September 11, 2001 terrorist attacks on the World Trade Center and the Pentagon, congressional attention has focused on security, preparedness, and emergency response issues.
 Among the many topics of interest is protection of the nation's water infrastructure facilities (both wastewater and drinking water) from possible physical damage, biological/chemical attacks, and cyber disruption.
 (For information, see CRS Report RS21026, Terrorist and Security Issues Facing the Water Infrastructure Sector.)
 Policymakers are considering a number of legislative options in this area, including enhanced physical security, communication and coordination, and research.
 Physical security of wastewater treatment plant operations is one of the issues under consideration.
-In October, the House passed legislation to provide \$200 million in grants for security activities at wastewater treatment plants (H.R.
+In October 2002, the House passed legislation to provide \$200 million in grants for security activities at wastewater treatment plants (H.R.
 5169).
-Similar legislation was introduced in the Senate (S. 3037), but no further action occurred during the 107th Congress.
+Similar legislation was introduced in the Senate (S. 3037), but no further action occurred.
+In the 108th Congress, H.R.
+866 (identical to H.R.
+5169 as passed in 2002) was introduced on February 13, was approved by the House Transportation and Infrastructure Committee on February 26 (H.Rept.
+108-33), and passed by the House on May 7.
+A similar Senate bill, S. 1039, was approved by the Senate Environment and Public Works Committee on May 15 (S.Rept.
+108-149).

-While much progress has been made in achieving the ambitious goals established in the law 30 years ago to restore the maintain the chemical, physical, and biological integrity of rivers, lakes, and coastal waters, problems persist.
+Although much progress has been made in achieving the ambitious goals established in the law 30 years ago to restore the maintain the chemical, physical, and biological integrity of rivers, lakes, and coastal waters, problems persist.
 Based on the limited water quality monitoring that is done by states, EPA recently reported in the 2000 National Water Quality Inventory Report that 39% of assessed river and stream miles and 45% of assessed lake acres do not meet applicable water quality standards and were found to be impaired for one or more desired uses.
 The types of remaining water quality problems are diverse, ranging from runoff from farms and ranches, city streets, and other diffuse sources to metals (especially mercury), organic and inorganic toxic substances discharged from factories and sewage treatment plants, as well as nonpoint sources.